-Sean Spiller, a high school science teacher in the Wayne public schools, is secretary-treasurer of the New Jersey Education Association.
-Spiller was elected to his second two-year term effective Sept.
-1, 2015.
-At NJEA, Spiller has served as chair of the Congressional Continue reading…
+Steve Beatty, a high school social studies teacher in the Bridgewater-Raritan school district, is secretary-treasurer of the New Jersey Education Association.
+Beatty was elected to a two-year term effective September 1, 2017.
+Continue reading…

 The NJEA Executive Committee includes the three officers, plus one or more representatives elected from each county or equivalent unit of representation, based on membership enrollment.
 County and unit representatives serve for three-year terms, except as necessary to stagger terms of office.
 Weighted voting is utilized to reflect the one-person, one-vote principle.
 The committee meets monthly to conduct Association business.
 Learn more >>